Kansas's 24th Senate district

 Kansas's 24th Senate district is one of 40 districts in the Kansas Senate.
-It has been represented by Republican former State Representative J. R. Claeys.
+It has been represented by Republican Scott Hill since 2025.

 Geography

 District 24 is based in the city of Salina, also covering Abilene, Solomon, Chapman, and other smaller communities in Saline County and some of Dickinson County.

 The district is located entirely within Kansas's 1st congressional district, and overlaps with the 69th, 70th, 71st, and 108th districts of the Kansas House of Representatives.